Is Salon Business Coaching Worth It? What I Learned After 30 Years and $15,000 in Programs

 -

 Someone who has done it.
-Not someone who read about it.
+Ultimately, not someone who read about it.
 When I owned JScott Salon, I had a full team of stylists and learned more about margins, payroll, and retention in those years than any course ever taught me.
 Look for that level of experience in a coach.

 -

 Accountability.
-A weekly call where someone asks “did you raise your prices this week?” can be worth more than a 200-page workbook collecting dust on your desk.
+Instead, a weekly call where someone asks “did you raise your prices this week?” can be worth more than a 200-page workbook collecting dust on your desk.

 -

 A network of peers.
-The best thing I got from my $1,800/month program was not the coach.
+Of course, the best thing I got from my $1,800/month program was not the coach.
 It was the other salon owners in the room.
 Hearing that someone else was dealing with the exact same no-show problem or rent increase gave me more clarity than any framework on a whiteboard.

 If you are reading this debating whether coaching is worth it, you already know the honest answer: most of it is not.
-I am hosting a free LIVE webinar Monday June 15 at 8 PM ET walking through the system I built after 30 years and $15,000 in coaching mistakes.
-Reserve your free seat →
+The free Salon Profit Calculator walks through the system I built after 30 years and $15,000 in coaching mistakes.
+Run the calculator →

 Did Salon Business Coaching Work for Me?

-Yes and no. Here is the honest breakdown.
+Yes and no. Still, here is the honest breakdown.

 But here is what they do not tell you.
-I could have figured out that same math with a calculator and 30 minutes of honesty about my numbers.
+To be clear, i could have figured out that same math with a calculator and 30 minutes of honesty about my numbers.
 The coach did not give me secret information.
 He gave me the push to stop avoiding the math.

 The lesson: coaching is worth it when the coach understands your specific situation.
-A suite renter does not need the same advice as a 10-chair salon owner.
+In contrast, a suite renter does not need the same advice as a 10-chair salon owner.
 If the coach cannot tell you the difference, save your money.

 During my time at Toni and Guy as Artistic Director, I trained hundreds of stylists.
-The ones who grew fastest were not the ones who spent the most on education.
+With that in mind, the ones who grew fastest were not the ones who spent the most on education.
 They were the ones who applied one thing at a time and tracked whether it worked.
 That is the secret most coaching programs will not tell you, because “do less but measure it” is a hard thing to sell for $2,000 a month.

 When Is Salon Business Coaching Worth Every Dollar?

 I am Scott Farmer, Licensed Master Cosmetologist with over 30 years behind the chair and more than 15,000 clients served.
-Based on everything I have seen, salon business coaching delivers real ROI in four specific situations.
+Furthermore, based on everything I have seen, salon business coaching delivers real ROI in four specific situations.

 You are stuck at a specific revenue ceiling.
 If you have been making $60,000 to $80,000 for three years and nothing moves the needle, coaching can help you identify the one or two bottlenecks holding you back.
-It is almost always pricing, rebooking rate, or retail.
+At the same time, it is almost always pricing, rebooking rate, or retail.
 A coach who has broken through that ceiling themselves can show you the specific lever to pull.

 When Should You Skip the Coaching and Save Your Money?

 When the pricing model requires a long-term commitment upfront.
-Any coach asking for 6 to 12 months paid in advance before you have seen results is optimizing for their revenue, not your success.
+However, any coach asking for 6 to 12 months paid in advance before you have seen results is optimizing for their revenue, not your success.
 The best coaches let their results do the retention work.

 When you have not done the basics.
 If you do not know your hourly rate, your average ticket, your rebooking percentage, or your monthly expenses, no amount of coaching will help.
-Start with the basics first.
+As a result, start with the basics first.
 Download the free Price Increase Script Pack and learn what your numbers are before you pay someone to tell you.

 When the coach teaches theory without systems.
 “You need to raise your prices” is not coaching.
 “Here is the exact script, here is the timeline, here is how to handle the three clients who push back” is coaching.
 If you are paying for motivational speeches, you are overpaying.